 The documentation you produce can also later be included in your Data User Guide.

-As you make progress through this phase, we encourage you to update your publication plan, in order to help set priorities and ease communication within your team, with your stakeholders, and with the OCDS Helpdesk.
-You can start by filling in the Goals (design) section.
+As you make progress through this phase, we encourage you to maintain a project plan, in order to help set priorities and ease communication within your team, with your stakeholders, and with the OCDS Helpdesk.

 Involve the right people¶

 As described in the Field-Level Mapping Template Guidance (introduced below), you will need at least:

 A data expert who is familiar with the IT systems that capture and store contracting data and related documents, to identify the data elements within those systems.

 A procurement expert who is familiar with procurement legislation and procedures, to identify which data elements match which OCDS fields, at a semantic level.

 A technical expert who understands the data structures in OCDS, to help identify which data elements match which OCDS fields, at a technical level.

 To implement OCDS you need to first identify which IT systems capture and store contracting data and related documents.
 You also need to identify how to connect data held in different systems, to get a complete picture of the contracting process.
 The Technical Assessment Template guides you through this process.